The Benefits of Upward Feedback

 Managers should ask for feedback during 1-on-1 meetings with their employees.
 Remember that continuous feedback is the best way to constantly improve.

-Some questions that managers should be asking include:
+To encourage upward feedback, some questions that managers should be asking their employees include:

 How can I better support you?